Kimserey/Arche/post.md

 }
 ```

 To get the weather, I used [http://openweathermap.org/api](http://openweathermap.org/api).
-Using the `JsonProvider` from `FSharp.Data` simplifies the interaction with the open weather api.
-We then provide a `RPC` call which returns the `Forecast` depending on the city given. `RPC` allows `Server` calls to be called from `Client` code.
-Serialization is handled automatically by WebSharper and we can use the same types that is returned from the `Server` in the `Client`.
+Using the `JsonProvider` from `FSharp.Data` simplifies the interactions with the open weather api.
+We provide a `RPC` call which returns the `Forecast` depending on the city given. `RPC` allows `Server` calls to be called from `Client` code.
+Serialization is handled automatically by WebSharper and we can use the same types returned from the `Server` in the `Client`.

 ```
 module private Server =